Search waiting | Matsusada Precision

 2.Multilayer inductors

 Multilayer inductors are made of alternating layers of ferrite or ceramic and coil patterns.
-The coil pattern is not made by winding conductors but by screen-printing conductors on top of the ferrite or other material.
-Layers and layers of this are used to give it the properties of a coil.
-On the other hand, due to its structure, it also has a capacitor component inside.
+The coil patterns are created not by winding conductors, but by screen-printing them on top of ferrite or other materials.
+Multiple layers of these patterns are then stacked to achieve the desired inductive properties.
+On the other hand, due to its inherent structure, it also incorporates an internal capacitive component.

 Inductors have different names depending on their use